This post may contain affiliate links. Please read our full Disclosure Policy.

 The last step in painted furniture projects is sealing the project with a protective layer of polyurethane or varnish.
 This will keep your painted furniture looking great for years to come!

-I love to finish most of my furniture pieces with a spray polyurethane for a smooth, satin finish.
-Simply apply a thin layer of top coat to the surface of your furniture.
+I love to finish most of my furniture pieces with spray polyurethane for a smooth, satin finish.
+To do this, simply apply a thin layer of top coat to the surface of your furniture.

 If you choose to destress the edges of the wood for a shabby chic or vintage look, make sure to seal the wood with furniture wax.

-Taking the time to properly prepare and paint your painted furniture projects will ensure that your final product looks great!
-With some patience and attention to detail, you can successfully create beautiful painted furniture creations that will last for years.
+Preparing and properly painting your painted furniture projects will ensure your final product looks great!
+You can successfully create beautiful, long-lasting creations with patience and attention to detail.
 Good luck!

 painting furniture with a brush